Javiani/Oni/README.md

 }

 // Unsubscribe
-unsubscribe( Function ) // Removes that subscriber function from update function list.
+unsubscribe() // Removes that subscriber function from update function list.

 // Firing an action
 store.dispatch('COUNTER_ADD', { increment: 2 }) // Second parameter can be any serializable object.